PowerDNS/pdns/pdns/docs/markdown/authoritative/settings.md

 Since version 2.9.21, it is possible to specify 'lean' root referrals, which waste less bandwidth.

 ## `setgid`
 If set, change group id to this gid for more security.
-See ["Security settings & considerations"](#XXX).
+See ["Security settings & considerations"](../common/security.md).

 ## `setuid`
 If set, change user id to this uid for more security.
-See ["Security settings & considerations"](#XXX).
+See ["Security settings & considerations](../common/security.md).

 ## `slave`
 Turn on slave support.
 Boolean.